tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 Rather than using `<strong>` to show what category page has been selected, we have added the `active` class to the currently shown category.
 We can also add in a `feather-icon` using the `<span data-feather="archive">` tag.
 Here, we chose the `archive` icon, but there are loads of icons you can choose from instead.
 Have a look at the [Feather Icons website](https://feathericons.com/) for a list.

 ### The Index Page
 For the index page, it would be nice to show the top categories and top pages in two separate columns, with the title kept at the top.
-This would be a much better use of screen real estate!
+This would be a much better use of your screen's real estate!

 If we go back to the Bootstrap examples, we can see that [Jumbotron](https://getbootstrap.com/docs/4.2/examples/jumbotron/) example provides a neat header element that we can put our title message in.
 To use that, we update our `index.html` template to incorporate the following, replacing the existing header message markup (including the existing `<h1>` tag and corresponding `<div>` immediately underneath).